To view this protected post, enter the password below:

 Focuses on learning and using specific strategies to improve high level thinking skills to increase overall independence.

-Practice communication, comprehension and number skills by debating episodes of Shark Tank or playing cards.
+Practice communication, comprehension and number skills by playing the Price is Right!

 Listen to a podcast and discuss the content of the weekly listening assignment.